thenbrent/multisite-user-management/readme.txt

 = Where can I make feature requests, get support & report bugs? =

-Submit an Issue on the plugin's [Github page](http://github.com/thenbrent/multisite-user-management/issues).

-Or for a slower response, make a post in the [WordPress support forum](http://wordpress.org/tags/multisite-user-management).
+Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/multisite-user-management).

 == Screenshots ==